security-force-monitor/research-handbook/source/persons-postings.rst

 Guidance on use
 ~~~~~~~~~~~~~~~

-This field provides a human readable counterpart to the ``about_entity:ref:claim`` which combines the various elements of the claim into a single text field.
+This field provides a human readable counterpart to the :ref:`about_entity:ref:claim <posting-about_entity>` which combines the various elements of the claim into a single text field.
 This field can be manually added by a researcher or automatically populated by the system after import.

 posting:person:refs:assertion